 To Pee or Not to Pee – Best Places to Go in Paris

-(That is, if you’re lucky enough to actually find one – it seems French women make it through the day not only without eating, but also without peeing – which is why the ladies rooms in Paris are so scarce).
+(That is, if you’re actually lucky enough to find one – it seems French women make it through the day not only without eating, but also without peeing – which is why the ladies rooms are so scarce here).

 So, given that you spotted one and managed to get there in time without having urinated in your pants, you will spend hours rubbing shoulders with hundreds of people sharing their Streptococcus, Escherichia Coli, Hepatitis A and other yucky diseases in a zigzag line-up.
 Only to make it in the end into a lavatory, that’s besides being more smelly than Gruyère cheese left out of fridge for a month, obviously hasn’t seen any toilet paper since 996 or the Roman Times.
 Not to mention that the sheer sight of a disgustingly dirty toilet can will leave you traumatized for decades, more than the scariest movie of all times: The Shining with Jack Nicholson from 1980.

-Having lived through the torture over a dozen times, I came up with a brilliant solution (personally tested and certified), that will allow you to survive a few hours in the City of Light, without having to invest in vaginal cones to train your pelvic floor muscles, or wearing diaper like disposable underwear.
+Having lived through the nightmare over a dozen times, I came up with a brilliant solution (personally tested and certified) that will allow you to survive a few hours in the City of Light, without having to invest in vaginal cones to train your pelvic floor muscles or wearing disposable underwear.

-Every time you have the urge to go to the bathroom in Paris, instead of searching for the Squatting Woman Sign, look out for a near by 5 Star Hotel or a World Class Restaurant and enter it, as if you’re a Super Star (the only condition being, that you’ll have to adhere to the dress code, although with the recent loosening of social norms I’ve seen people getting in in shorts without being asked to wear a tie).
+Every time you have the urge to go to the bathroom in Paris, instead of searching for the Squatting Woman Sign, look out for a near by 5 Star Hotel or a world renowned restaurant and enter it as if you’re a Super Star (the only condition being that you’ll have to adhere to the dress code, although with the recent loosening of social norms I’ve seen people getting in in shorts without being asked to wear a tie).
 Here, nobody will look at you funny when you ask in plain English: Excuse me, where’s the bathroom? or let alone demand you for money.
 Moreover, you will have a chance to admire historically beautiful French interiors completely free of charge and eventually do your business not on plastic but on real marble.